-Carers have a right to be involved in the hospital discharge process of the person they are or are going to be caring for.
+"Carers have a right to be involved in the hospital discharge process of the person they are, or are going to be caring for.
 The previous carer strategy gave a commitment to identifying, involving and supporting carers within hospitals.
 Before the pandemic, ward staff were regularly receiving carer awareness briefings.
-As NHSGGC services recover from the COVID-19 pandemic restrictions, the commitment remains that all new and existing services become carer aware so that carers are quickly identified and involved in all aspects of planning, including discharge planning.

-Debbie Schofield, Public Health Programme Manager, NHS Greater Glasgow and Clyde
+As NHSGGC services recover from the COVID-19 pandemic restrictions, the commitment remains that all new and existing services become carer aware so that carers are quickly identified and involved in all aspects of planning, including discharge planning."
+Debbie Schofield NHS Greater Glasgow and Clyde National Health service Greater Glasgow and Clyde (NHSGG&C)

-Identify

-By identifying carers early in the hospital journey we intended to increase the opportunities for discussions about discharge planning.
+Identify: By identifying carers early in the hospital journey we intended to increase the opportunities for discussions about discharge planning.

-All NHSGGC staff now have access to information about unpaid carers.
+All NHSGG&C staff now have access to information about unpaid carers.

-Over 600 NHSGGC staff have attended carer awareness information sessions as part of induction training or completed online carer awareness training.
+Over 600 NHSGGC staff have attended carer awareness information sessions or completed online carer awareness training.
 NHSGGC hospital staff requested over 24,000 printed carer resources between 2019-2022.